keyshade-xyz/keyshade/docs/getting-started/add-keyshade-to-your-project.md

 - `NEXT_PUBLIC_API_KEY`
 - `NEXT_PUBLIC_PORT`

 We have not added these in any `.env` file.
-If you recall, we added these to our project in the [Adding your first secret and variable](/docs/getting-started/adding-your-first-secret-and-variable) section.
+If you recall, we added these to our project in the [Adding your first secret, variable and environment](/docs/getting-started/adding-your-first-secret-and-variable) section.

 ## Initializing keyshade in your project